Metabolic Energy and Motivation – How Neurotransmitters Regulate Mental Focus and Fatigue

 As adenosine builds up and binds to A1 receptors, it becomes harder for signals to pass across the synaptic cleft.
 This increases the energy cost of communication between neurons, making tasks feel more cognitively demanding.

-Maybe because mentally draining tasks such as focusing and concentrating mainly involves an activation of the frontal part of the brain, when the energy cost outweighs the expected reward, the ACC may reduce top-down control from the frontal regions of the brain.
+Maybe because mentally draining tasks such as focusing and concentrating mainly involve an activation of the frontal part of the brain, when the energy cost outweighs the expected reward, the ACC may reduce top-down control from the frontal regions of the brain.

 This reduction in executive activation can lead to lower motivation and reduced focus.